Introduction

 Special Considerations

-- If you use AES encryption in the ZipArchive Library in multiple threads, you should
+- If you use AES encryption in the ZipArchive Library in multiple threads, you should enable thread safety:

-file (it is not defined by default).
-This will ensure the proper locking mechanism
+- With CMake: Use -DZIP_ENABLE_USE_LOCKING=ON (disabled by default).
+This will ensure the proper locking mechanism when generating AES keys.

 - If all the conditions below take place: